Wording +1 213 595 6125

 Tip 2: Produce a Game-play Video Trailer

-If there is one thing that is better than still images, it’s a video!
+If there is one thing that is better than still images, it is a video!

 Take clips of your gamers playing on your battlefield.